panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 .. note:: The instructions in this section are applicable to the karan Guest VM and required for SQL Server deployments.

-Follow the steps below to assign the correct privileges for user: *Administrator* on the karan Guest VM:
+Using a *remote-desktop* session, or *console* connection to the Karan Guest VM, follow the steps below to assign the correct privileges for user: *Administrator*:

 - Idenitfy the user account that the Karan service is running as.
 In this lab the user account is: **Administrator**.
 - From the Start menu, click on **Administrative Tools**, and then click **Local Security Policy**.